opencivicdata/scrapers-ca/README.md

     python -m pupa.cli update --nonstrict ca_ab_edmonton

-To run only the scraping step and skip the import step into MongoDB:
+To run only the scraping step and skip the import step into MongoDB add the `--scrape` switch:

     python -m pupa.cli update --nonstrict --scrape ca_ab_edmonton

+For documentation on the `pupa.cli` command:

+    python -m pupa.cli -h

+For documentation on the `update` subcommand:

+    python -m pupa.cli update -h

 ## Create a scraper

-Find division identifiers using the [Open Civic Data Division Identifier Viewer](http://opennorth.github.io/ocd-id-viewer/) or by browsing the [list of identifiers](https://github.com/opencivicdata/ocd-division-ids/blob/master/identifiers/country-ca.csv).
+Find division identifiers using the [Open Civic Data Division Identifier (OCD-ID) Viewer](http://opennorth.github.io/ocd-id-viewer/) or by browsing the [list of identifiers](https://github.com/opencivicdata/ocd-division-ids/blob/master/identifiers/country-ca.csv).
 In most cases, a municipality will have a division identifier with a type ID of `csd`.
+Then, create a scraper with:

     invoke new --division-id ocd-division/country:ca/csd:5915022

 This command creates an `__init__.py` file and a stub `people.py` file within a new directory for the scraper.
 The `__init_.py` file, which describes the jurisdiction, should not require any editing.

-Most jurisdictions have a `geographic_code` that corresponds to the [Standard Geographical Classification (SGC) 2011](http://www.statcan.gc.ca/subjects-sujets/standard-norme/sgc-cgt/2011/sgc-cgt-intro-eng.htm) geographic code.
-Other jurisdictions have an `division_id` that corresponds to the [Open Civic Data Division Identifier](https://github.com/opencivicdata/ocd-division-ids).
+Most jurisdictions have a `geographic_code` that corresponds to a [Standard Geographical Classification (SGC) 2011](http://www.statcan.gc.ca/subjects-sujets/standard-norme/sgc-cgt/2011/sgc-cgt-intro-eng.htm) code.
+Other jurisdictions have a `division_id` that corresponds to am [OCD-ID](https://github.com/opencivicdata/ocd-division-ids).

 ## Develop a scraper

+### Troubleshooting

+If the `pupa.cli` command raises the error below, ensure that MongoDB is running.

+    TypeError: 'ErrorProxy' object is not subscriptable

 ### Eliminating duplicates

 If, while developing your scraper, you created duplicates, you may need to:

-* Run `invoke flush --division-id=JURISDICTION-ID-OR-DIVISION-ID`
+1. Run `invoke flush --division-id=JURISDICTION-ID-OR-DIVISION-ID`
-* Run the MongoDB command
+1. Run the MongoDB command
-* Run the `pupa.cli` command from this repository or the `cron.py` command from the [scrapers_ca_app](https://github.com/opennorth/scrapers_ca_app) repository
+1. Run this repository's `pupa.cli` command or [scrapers_ca_app](https://github.com/opennorth/scrapers_ca_app)'s' `cron.py` command

-If the duplicates exist in [Represent](http://represent.opennorth.ca/), perform the MongoDB and `cron.py` steps against Heroku and re-import the data into Represent.
+If the duplicates exist in [Represent](http://represent.opennorth.ca/), perform the MongoDB and `cron.py` steps on Heroku and re-import the data into Represent.

-### Troubleshooting

-If the `pupa.cli` command raises the error:

-    TypeError: 'ErrorProxy' object is not subscriptable

-Ensure that MongoDB is running.

 ## Maintenance